September 15th, 2017

 Should I submit to online directories?

 Yes,. you should submit your business information to various online directories that are relevant to your industry.
-The main reason why business owners should consider listing their business on a directory is because they allow you to create a citation of your business that includes your Name, Address and Phone (NAP).
+The main reason why business owners should consider listing their business information on a directory is because the directories allow you to create a citation of your business that includes your Name, Address and Phone (NAP).
 A well-formulated citation that includes your NAP tells a search engine the who, where and how of your business.

 Who: your business name is who you are.